NullAllocation/rke2-cluster-starter/README.md

     This command should produce two certificate files in the 'certs' folder.
 If you already have certificates for your applications, replace the generated files with your certificate files... changing the names to match.<br><br>
 **Note:** The certificates can also be changed after the cluster is created by logging into the gateway server and editing the haproxy configuration file.

-3. Download RKE2 artifact for "air gapped" installations:
+3. Download RKE2 artifacts for "air-gapped" installations:

     Some environments present challenges during installation due to internet restrictions.
 Setting up a RKE2 cluster involves a lot of downloads and communication with internet servers.
 A solution for installing in internet restricted environments is to download the artifacts to the controller prior to installation, and then copy them to the internet restricted nodes.